 Dolphin nodded.
 She hoped her father had found a new friend or perhaps more.

-Meanwhile, in the city called Poseidonis, the recovered King Vulko sat upon his throne and prayed that the very precarious peace that currently existed between his city and their neighboring realm Tritonis would hold.
-Tritonis was ruled by the aggrieved and angry Iquila, who seemed to resent everything about Vulko’s home.
+Meanwhile, in the city called Poseidonis, the recovered King Vulko sat upon his throne and prayed that the very precarious peace that currently existed between his city and their neighboring realm would hold.
+The city-state of Tritonis was ruled by the aggrieved and angry Iquila, who seemed to resent everything about Vulko’s home.

 Vulko turned to the young couple who sat nearby.
 The young man was whispering in the ears of the girl who had flowing, waist-length blonde hair.
 His name was Garth, and she was Ulla Påske.
 They also had more colorful names: he was the New Titan called Aqualad, while she was Denmark’s champion, the Mermaid.